yalmip/yalmip.github.io/_posts/examples/2017-09-16-approximatingqp.md

 ## Generic case

-If we had been given a general quadratic \\(p(z)\\) we could have factorized it into a difference of convex quadratic functions by performing an eigenvalue factorization
+If we are given a general quadratic \\(p(z)\\) we can factorize it into a difference of convex quadratic functions by performing an eigenvalue factorization.

 ````matlab
 z = sdpvar(5,1);